raditya1117/HoneyBadger/python-errors/article.md

     print(greeting)
 UnboundLocalError: local variable 'greeting' referenced before assignment
 ```
-Here, if we hadn't assigned any value to the variable after the print statement, the program would have run into `NameError` exception, as shown below:
+Here, if we hadn't assigned any value to the variable after the print statement, the program would have run into a `NameError` exception, as shown below:

 ```py
 def say_hello():